31st Parliament of British Columbia

 The 31st Legislative Assembly of British Columbia sat from 1976 to 1979.
 The members were elected in the British Columbia general election held in December 1975.
 The Social Credit Party led by Bill Bennett formed the government.
 The New Democratic Party (NDP) led by William Stewart King formed the official opposition.
 Dave Barrett had lost his seat in the election; he was reelected in a by-election held in June 1976 and resumed his role as party leader.

 Dean Smith served as speaker for the assembly until 1978 when he resigned as speaker.
 Harvey Schroeder replaced Smith as speaker in 1979.

-Members of the 31st General Assembly
+Members of the 31st Parliament

 The following members were elected to the assembly in 1975: